-- A student with one "unsatisfactory" overall clinical daily evaluation rating or two "marginal" overall clinical daily evaluation ratings will receive an Advising Notice of Concern (Appendix B) and be placed on probation. - Individual case plans that have been scored "unsatisfactory" may warrant an Advising Notice of Concern if the failure involves a critical element of patient safety. - If a student fails to submit a case plan that correlates with an "unsatisfactory" daily evaluation and the occurrence is otherwise reported to the AFN faculty, he/she will automatically receive an Advising Notice of Concern.
-A subsequent, similar occurrence will warrant Clinical Probation. - During the clinical phase, a student receiving two Summative Clinical Evaluations with overall clinical competency ratings of "marginal" and/or one "unsatisfactory" will be placed on Probation. - If a student is dismissed from any clinical rotation early (before scheduled completion of a rotation) for lack of preparation, clinical performance problems, violation of safe patient practices or professional misconduct (including negative interpersonal interactions) they will automatically receive an unsatisfactory evaluation for that clinical rotation. - If necessary, the student's clinical performance may be reviewed by an Anesthesia for Nurses ad Hoc Committee plus a faculty advocate of the student's choice.
-This review will be used to confirm the appropriateness of probation or further action. - If the student is able to perform at a satisfactory level for the remainder of the practicum, no further action will be taken.
-If the student fails to perform at a satisfactory level and receives another "unsatisfactory" Summative Clinical Evaluation, the student will be dismissed from the Program.
+- A student with one "unsatisfactory" overall clinical daily evaluation rating or two "marginal" overall clinical daily evaluation ratings will receive an Advising Notice of Concern (Appendix B) and the Disciplinary Policy will be followed. - Individual case plans that have been scored "unsatisfactory" may warrant an Advising Notice of Concern if the failure involves a critical element of patient safety. - If a student fails to submit a case plan that correlates with an "unsatisfactory" daily evaluation and the occurrence is otherwise reported to the AFN faculty, he/she will automatically receive an Advising Notice of Concern.
+A subsequent, similar occurrence will warrant further disciplinary action. - During the clinical phase, a student receiving two Summative Clinical Evaluations with overall clinical competency ratings of "marginal" and/or one "unsatisfactory" will be subject to disciplinary action. - If a student is dismissed from any clinical rotation early (before scheduled completion of a rotation) for lack of preparation, clinical performance problems, violation of safe patient practices or professional misconduct (including negative interpersonal interactions) they will automatically receive an unsatisfactory evaluation for that clinical rotation and the disciplinary policy will be followed. - If the student is able to perform at a satisfactory level for the remainder of the practicum, no further action will be taken.
+If the student fails to perform at a satisfactory level and receives another "unsatisfactory" Summative Clinical Evaluation, the Disciplinary policy will be followed for dismissal from the AFN Program.